DSD-DBS/py-capellambse/docs/source/start/envvars.rst

 - ``TERM`` is used to determine whether the terminal supports PNG display, in order to preview diagrams in the REPL.

+- ``CAPELLAMBSE_UUID_SEED`` sets a seed for the pseudo-random number generator used for generating new UUIDs, when inserting new elements into a model.
+If unset or empty, a randomized seed will be used.

+  This may be helpful when debugging CI runs or other automations.
+Note however that the code creating the objects must then also be deterministic (i.e. create the same objects in the same order), which usually rules out multi-threaded applications.

+  Be aware that the generated UUIDs will be checked against the model that they will be used in to prevent duplications.

 Debugging helpers
 -----------------